 • CESJ’s volunteer Fellow, Astrid Uytterhaegen, is temporarily back in Washington from the Louvain in Belgium to participate in the CESJ panel presentation at American University tomorrow (below).
 She will be here for a week, reviewing the new “Paradigm Paper,” and working on brief tasks before returning to work on her Masters in economics.

-• CESJ will be participating in the 11th Annual Public Anthropology Conference on “Violence, Resilience, and Resistance” at American University, Saturday and Sunday, October 4 and 5.
+• A CESJ Justice University team will be participating in the 11th Annual Public Anthropology Conference on “Violence, Resilience, and Resistance” at American University, Saturday and Sunday, October 4 and 5.
 CESJ will have the tactically important first session for its participatory panel discussion on the Just Third Way on Saturday morning.
 Parking is free both days.
 Admission is free, but registration and conference information is available on the website.
 Lunch will be provided both days, but you must register for the conference in order to attend the lunch.

-• The presentation at the National War College in Washington, DC, scheduled for today, was postponed to a later day due to a conflict with the NCW’s Oktoberfest celebration.
+• The Justice University presentation at the National War College in Washington, DC, scheduled for today, was postponed to a later day due to a conflict with the NCW’s Oktoberfest celebration.
 It was felt that not too many people would be interested in hearing about binary economic theory and its application to counterterrorism efforts when free beer and bratwurst were available elsewhere.

 |$10 National Bank Note issued by the First National Bank of Columbia, PA|